apereo/cas/docs/cas-server-documentation/installation/Maven-Overlay-Installation.md

 The Gradle overlay also provides additional tasks to explode the binary artifact first before re-assembling it again.
 You may need to do that step manually yourself to learn what files/directories need to be copied over to the source directory.

+Note: Do **NOT** ever make changes in the build directory.
+The changesets will be cleaned out and set back to defaults every time you do a build.
+Put overlaid components inside the source directory and/or other instructed locations to avoid surprises.

 ## CAS Configuration Server Overlay